Ivory Coast ex-president Gbagbo freed by Hague court

 THE HAGUE (Reuters) - Former Ivory Coast president Laurent Gbagbo was freed from detention by the International Criminal Court on Friday.

-Reading a unanimous decision by a five-judge appeals panel, presiding judge Chile Eboe-Osuji ordered Gbagbo and co-defendant Charles Blé Goudé “to be released to a state willing to accept them on its territories”.
+Reading a unanimous decision by a five-strong appeals panel, presiding judge Chile Eboe-Osuji ordered Gbagbo and co-defendant Charles Blé Goudé “to be released to a state willing to accept them on its territories”.

 The men were acquitted of atrocities charges on Jan.
 15 but had been kept in detention pending objections by prosecutors, who plan to appeal against the acquittal and sought guarantees that the men would return to court later if required.